SwedbankPay/developer.swedbankpay.com/checkout/payment-menu.md

 ## Step 3: Create Payment Order

-Once consumer has been identified, the next step is to initiate the payment using `consumerProfileRef` retrieved in the previous step.
+Once the consumer has been identified, the next step is to initiate the payment using `consumerProfileRef` retrieved in the previous step.

 We start by performing a `POST` request towards the `paymentorder` resource